Pembroke Haven Yacht Club

 5.3 Retirements

-A yacht retiring from a race must inform the race committee at the earliest opportunity preferably by VHF.
+A yacht retiring from a race must inform the race committee at the earliest opportunity preferably by VHF37.

 6 Alternative Penalties